2017 Empty Bowls Luncheon

-In support of our neighbors coping with food insecurity, Barnabas will host their Empty Bowls luncheon on November 17th, 2017, at noon at the Atlantic Recreation Center Auditorium to raise funds to combat hunger and crisis in Nassau County.
-Local restaurants will donate a simple meal of soup and bread, volunteers will serve guests and prominent speakers will provide information and hope.
+In support of our neighbors coping with food insecurity, Barnabas hosted their Empty Bowls luncheon on November 17th, 2017, at the Atlantic Recreation Center Auditorium and raised funds to combat hunger and crisis in Nassau County.
+Local restaurants donated a simple meal of soup and bread, volunteers served guests and prominent speakers provided information and hope.

-In addition, more than 1,000 handcrafted bowls are available for purchase for only $10 each.
+In addition, more than 1,000 handcrafted bowls were available for purchase.
 Potters, students, and senior citizens throughout the area have created original ceramic bowls so that each attendee can have a permanent reminder of the many bowls we still need to fill in order to provide nourishment to the hungry in Nassau County.

 Why Nassau County needs Empty Bowls